cthulhu1988/cloudComputing/README.md

     Git pull repo to client and both servers.
     Run the makefile.
-    Modify server1 and server2 on line to reflect IP address of servers Modify index.html to include servers.
+    Modify server1 and server2 on line 3 to reflect IP address and port of servers you want to use in the cloud.
+Note that each server references the other server in the cloud.
+    Modify websocket.js to include servers you specifed in server1 and server2. websocket.js will randomly choose a server from the two listed when the page is loaded.